High School: Dawson County HS (GLENDIVE, MT)

 Mr. Colbrese received his Bachelor of Arts degree in English from Eastern Montana College in 1971, his Master of Arts degree in English from the University of Montana in 1980, and completed administrative course work from Montana State University in 1987.
 He also attended Middlebury College's Bread Loaf School of English on a Rockefeller Grant in 1980.

-Mr. Colbrese is in his final year of a four-year stint on the NFHS Board of Directors and has chaired the National Federation of State High School Association’s Coaches Education, Football Officials Manual, and Sportsmanship, Ethics and Integrity Committees and recently completed a term as the Chair of the NFHS Track & Field Rules Committee.
+Mr. Colbrese has served on the NFHS Board of Directors and has chaired the National Federation of State High School Association’s Coaches Education, Football Officials Manual, and Sportsmanship, Ethics and Integrity Committees and recently completed a term as the Chair of the NFHS Track & Field Rules Committee.
 He has served on the National Federation of State High School Associations (NFHS) Football, Basketball, and Track and Field Rules Committees.

-He is a member of Seattle 4 Rotary, having served as the chair of the Community Service Committee and on the Board of Directors.
+He is a member of Seattle 4 Rotary, having served as the chair of the Community Service Committee and served terms on the Board of Directors as well as the Rotary Foundation Board.
 He also serves on the Seattle Sports Commission Board of Directors.

 Mr. Colbrese lives in Bellevue with his wife Jan and is a proud father of two daughters, Erin and Jennifer and two grandsons, Tannen and Aiden.